Melting of heavy quarkonia in QGP using deep neural networks: Acknowledgement

 \section{Acknowledgement}

 This work was supported in part by Natural Science Foundation of China (NSFC) under grant Nos.
 12225503 and 12435009, and by National Key Research and Development Program of China under Grant No. 2020YFE0202002.
+The work is also partly supported by the Cross Research Project of Fundamental Research Funds for Central Universities of Central China Normal University in 2025: "Advanced Detection and Artificial Intelligence at the Frontiers of Physics"(No.30101250317).
 We gratefully acknowledge the extensive computing resources provided by the Nuclear Science Computing Center at Central China Normal University (NSC$^3$).